nmmarzano/nmmarzano.github.io/index.md

-Full stack web and newbie Android developer.
-Most experience with Angular on front end and Java on back end, learning Python and React.
+Full stack web and Android developer.
+Most experience with Angular on front end and Java+Spring on back end, Ionic on mobile, learning Python and React.
 Hobby game designer+developer.
 Will process any nearby unattended squares of paper into origami.